 The standard v1.1 statuses/filter endpoint features a few parameters that can be passed along with the request to filter the stream.
 With v2 filtered stream, you instead use a set of operators that can be connected together using boolean logic to filter for desired Tweets.
 The available operators include some that are direct replacements for the existing standard v1.1 parameters.

 The following standard v1.1 request parameters have equivalent operators in Twitter API v2:

 |follow - A comma-separated list of user IDs, indicating the users whose Tweets should be delivered on the stream.||

 Many operators that can help you find Tweets related to specific users:

 |track - A comma-separated list of phrases which will be used to determine what Tweets will be delivered on the stream.||

 Many operators that can help you find Tweets related to specific keywords:

 - Twitter API v2 endpoint:

-The standard endpoint supports OAuth 1.0a User Context, whereas the new Twitter API v2 filtered stream endpoints supports OAuth 2.0 Bearer Token (also referred to as Application-only authentication).
-To make requests to the Twitter API v2 version you must use a Bearer Token to authenticate your requests.
+The standard endpoint supports OAuth 1.0a User Context, whereas the Twitter API v2 filtered stream endpoints supports OAuth 2.0 App-Only (also referred to as Application-only authentication).
+To make requests to the Twitter API v2 version you must use a App Access Token to authenticate your requests.

-If you no longer have the Bearer Token that was presented to you when you created your Project and app in the developer portal, you can generate a new one by navigating to your app's “Keys and tokens” page on the developer portal.
-If you’d like to generate a Bearer Token programmatically, see this OAuth 2.0 User Context guide.
+If you no longer have the App Access Token that was presented to you when you created your Project and app in the developer portal, you can generate a new one by navigating to your app's “Keys and tokens” page on the developer portal.
+If you’d like to generate an App Access Token programmatically, see this OAuth 2.0 App-Only guide.